Documentation

 cto --> be[Backend Lead]

-coo --> ops[Operations]arch — Architecture Diagram
+tech --> ai[AI Features]arch — Architecture Diagram

 Color-coded layer cards for tech-stack landscapes.
 No edges needed — just define layers and the nodes inside each layer.